michelin/ChopChop/README.md

         severity: "High"
 ```

-An URI (eg. ```/.git/config```) is mapped to multiple checks which avoids sending X requests for X checks.
+An endpoint (eg. ```/.git/config```) is mapped to multiple checks which avoids sending X requests for X checks.
 Multiple checks can be done through a single HTTP request.
 Each check needs those fields:

 | Attribute | Type | Description | Optional ? | Example |